Amir Visits Doha Jewellery And Watches Exhibition

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani visited on Friday the 20th Doha Jewellery and Watches Exhibition at Doha Exhibition and Convention Center.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani visited on Friday the 20th Doha Jewellery and Watches Exhibition at Doha Exhibition and Convention Center.

-During his tour of the exhibition pavilions, HH the Amir was briefed on the latest products from companies in the jewellery and watch sector.
-He also listened to an explanation about the highlights of the exhibition in its current edition and its local economic and cultural contributions.
+During his tour of the exhibition pavilions, His Highness the Amir was briefed on the latest products from companies in the jewellery and watch sector.
+He also listened to the highlights of the exhibition in its current edition and its local economic and cultural contributions.

-HH the Amir visited the pavilions dedicated to Qatari designers participating in the exhibition, where they showcased their products designed with Qatari, Arab, and Islamic identities.
+His Highness the Amir visited the pavilions dedicated to Qatari designers participating in the exhibition, where they have showcased their products designed with Qatari, Arab, and Islamic identities.

 Legal Disclaimer: